vn971/rua/README.md

 ## Limitations

 * Smart caching is not implemented yet.
 To avoid outdated builds, RUA wipes caches in case of possible conflict.
+This may change in the future.
 * Optional dependencies (optdepends) are not installed.
 They are skipped.
 Check them out manually when you review PKGBUILD.
+This may change in the future.
 * The tool does not show you outdated packages yet (those that have updates in AUR).
 Pull requests are welcomed.
 * Unless you explicitly enable it, builds do not share package manager data with normal user home (~).
 This may result in rust/maven/npm/whatever packages being re-downloaded each build.
 If you want to override some of that, take a look at ~/.config/rua/wrap_args.d/ and the parent directory for examples.

 ## Safety
 RUA only adds build-time safety and install-time control.
-Once/if packages pass your review, they are as safe (run-time) as they were in the first place.
+Once/if packages pass your review, they are as run-time safe as they were in the first place.
 Do not install AUR packages you don't trust.

+Note that RUA grants read-only access to public GPG keys for signature verification.
+This means read-only access to ~/.gnupg, excluding ~/.gnupg/private-keys-v1.d, which is blocked.

 ## Other